KBC Group: 1998 Merger and subsequent history

 In 1999, KBC acquired majority control of Československá obchodní banka, a prominent bank in the Czech Republic and Slovakia.
 In 2001-2002 it took control of Kredyt Bank in Poland.
 By 2007, it had made further acquisitions in Bulgaria (DZI Insurance, DZI Invest and EIBANK), Romania (KBC Securities Romania, Romstal Leasing and INK Insurance Broker), Russia (Absolut Bank), and Serbia (KBC Banka and Senzal, Hipobroker, and Bastion).
 In 2008, it purchased Istrobanka in Slovakia from BAWAG.

-During the late-2000s financial crisis the stock price dropped from 106€ on 18 May 2007 to 5€ on 6 March 2009, a loss of 95% over a period of 22 months.
+The stock price dropped from €106 on 18 May 2007 to €5 on 6 March 2009, a loss of 95% over a period of 22 months, during the Great Recession.
 The bank needed and received support from the Flemish government for an amount of 3.5 billion Euros.
 After the crisis the bank embarked on a divestment programme to satisfy the requirements of the European Commission.
 As such, it sold several subsidiaries, including Centea, Fidea, Kredyt Bank, ADB, KBC Deutschland, Absolut Bank and KBL European Private Bankers, the latter being acquired by Precision Capital, owned by Hamad bin Jassim bin Jaber Al Thani, for a reported €1.05 billion in October 2011 and renamed Quintet Private Bank in 2020.
 The divestment programme was completed in 2014 and the state aid entirely paid back by 2015, five years ahead of the agreed schedule.
 Since then the KBC share price recovered to around a maximum of €75 in the month of January 2022.

 In 2017, KBC acquired United Bulgarian Bank (UBB) and Interlease in Bulgaria.
+On 7 July 2022 KBC Bank acquired Raiffeisenbank (Bulgaria) EAD from Raiffeisen Bank International and rebranded it KBC Bank Bulgaria.
+On 10 April 2023 KBC Bank Bulgaria has been merged into United Bulgarian Bank.
 In February 2017, Ireland was defined as a new core market of KBC Group, but in April 2021, KBC entered into talks with Bank of Ireland to sell its performing loan book and announced its intention to withdraw from Ireland.
 As of 2022, the KBC group is focused on five countries: Belgium, Bulgaria, Czech Republic, Hungary, and Slovakia.
+On 15 May 2025, KBC announced the acquisition of 365.bank from J&T Finance Group SE for 761 million euros : with this acquisition (and the subsequent merger of 365.bank with KBC-owned ČSOB), KBC will expand its footprint in Slovakia, as 365.bank holds a 3,7% market share as of December 2024.

+In August 2025, KBC reported a strong quarterly performance, with net interest income rising 9% year-over-year to €1.51 billion and net profit reaching €1.02 billion.